Proudly serving Maine and Eastern New Hampshire including Portland, Bangor, Portsmouth, NH

 However, at TC Hafford Basement Systems, we have an approach to solving water problems of all types.
 Our solutions cover all surfaces of the basement, including the foundation walls, basement floors, and even wet crawl spaces.

-Our company offers free basement waterproofing estimates from experienced contractors in Maine and New Hampshire, including Portland, Bangor, Rochester, Portsmouth, Lewiston, Waterville, Dover, Auburn, Biddeford, South Portland, Saco, Brunswick, Westbrook, Scarborough, Gorham, Windham, Sanford and many areas nearby.
+Our company offers free basement waterproofing estimates from experienced contractors in Maine, including Portland, Bangor, Rochester, Portsmouth, Lewiston, Waterville, Dover, Auburn, Biddeford, South Portland, Yarmouth, Windham, Gardiner, Bath, Somersworth and many areas nearby.
 Contact us today to get started!